Skip to content

 You can use a monochrome version of our logo in small spaces if using the regular logo would look visually noisy or be hard to read.

-All our logos should always retain their pixel art form.
-Even when using the monochrome logo, don't simplify the shape into vectors.
+All our logos should always retain their pixel art form—don't simplify the shape into vectors.

-Left: Correct depiction of the Faithful monochrome logo.
+Left: Correct depiction of the Faithful logo.
 Right: Incorrect depiction.

 Finally, our logos should always be centered based on their main hexagonal part.
 The numbers and symbols in the bottom-right corner should not be taken into account when positioning.